Clinical Epilepsy

 EPISTOP

-• Supports serial EEGs every 4–6 weeks in the first year of life in all TSC infants
+• Serial EEGs every 4–6 weeks in the first year of life are commonly used in TSC infants enrolled in such pathways

 Surveillance